 Disseration title: "Esperanto, Civility, and the Politics of Fellowship: A Cosmopolitan Movement from the Eastern European Periphery”

-Positions: (Starting Fall 2016) Croft Assistant Professor of Sociology and International Studies, University of Mississippi
+Positions: since 2016, Croft Assistant Professor of Sociology and International Studies, University of Mississippi

 (2014 – 2016) Postdoctoral Fellow, Centre for Social Conflict and Cohesion Studies, supported by the University of Chile and the Catholic University of Chile